Sub-subject: Three Dogmas of Christianity (Incarnation, Expiation, and Trinity). Syllabus:

 Sample of the Sub-subject: Dogmas of Christianity

-Over time, the Christian Church was institutionalized and defines the three Dogmas of Christianity, largely influenced by the theological thought of St. Paul.
+Over time, the Christian Church was institutionalised and defines the three Dogmas of Christianity, largely influenced by the theological thought of St. Paul.

 The Christian must accept a dogma.